Student Services and Amenities Fee

 Capital / strategic works to improve student facilities

-Library Level C furniture upgrade to provide contemporary and flexible furniture on Lev C, & include parents / children study zone: $110,000
+Library Level D furniture upgrade to provide contemporary and flexible furniture on Lev D, to improve individual and group study spaces for students: $650,000

 Student study and careers support services

-Global employability program assist international students to improve their familiarity with Australian workplace norms, culture and language by involving them in interactive language and professional engagement activities.
-1 year pilot: $27,000
+Global employability program to assist international students to improve their familiarity with Australian workplace norms, culture and language by involving them in interactive language and professional engagement activities: $30,000

 Student life, clubs and societies, sports and culture

 Academic, cultural and social clubs and societies support to over 55 social, academic, cultural clubs.
-Includes club event funds, venue & equipment hire, training and workshops, Campus Life Awards, and facilitation: $281,000
+Includes club event funds, venue & equipment hire, training and workshops, Campus Life Awards, and facilitation.: $283,000

 UC Women’s Rugby 7’s team in Aon Women's 7s series; host a leg of series on campus with student engagement via WIL, and a bi-weekly 7s local summer competition: $45,000